Recording conversations can be an important tool to combat sexual harassment in the workplace.

-Colin F. McHugh is an employment law attorney at Navigate Law Group in Vancouver, WA.
-Mr. McHugh has represented many clients in the sexual harassment context.
-If you are concerned about sexual harassment in the workplace or are interested in learning about ways to documents sexual harassment, contact us right away!
+Navigate Law Group in Vancouver, WA, has represented many clients in the sexual harassment context.
+If you are concerned about sexual harassment in the workplace or are interested in learning about ways to document sexual harassment, contact us right away!

 Send a Message